ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 ## Cards

+Cards are equivalent to tasks for Trello.

 I use cards to,

+- create checklist for
+  - making sure card is created perfectly (S.M.A.R.T and Small)
+  - breaking down tasks into 30 minute chunks
+  - track chained tasks (Tasks that got created because of current task)
+  - debrief tasks
+  - chatgpt prompts that can help me be better
+- comments section for all details including
-- track what I am doing
+  - writing notes on thing I am learning
+  - writing drafts of blogposts
+  - status/progress of the card if it has been on hold for months
+  - debrief of what went well what can be improved
+  - any other informtion
-- include any information I need for doing the task of for future reference.
+- and have attachments for any information I need for doing the task of for future reference including
+  - images
+  - website links
+  - documents
+  - procedures
+  - link to other cards

+This way, once I open a card, I know exactly what to do and I can refer the card in the future if I need to know how I did something.

 ### Card Structure

-In Trello, tasks are divided as cards.
+Trello allows creation of templates for cards.
 I do have multiple card templates but recently I am trying to unify them into one.

-They include 4 checklists.
+You want to keep the number of template low, similar and simple because they can quickly get overwhelming.

+I may have around 1-2 template per board with most including the following checklist:

 - **🗑️ Categorize this ticket & Delete Me**: Assign Labels When Card is Created.
 I'll delete this checklist once labels are added.
 - **🗑️ Make this SMART/TDD & Delete Me**: I'll use this checklist when I decide to work on the task.
 As part of this I'll make this ticket specific, measureable etc by breaking it down properly and assigning a due data.